gravitational/teleport/rfd/0107-desktop-access-performance-research.md

 is actively built and maintained by [Devolutions](https://devolutions.net/), who are experts in Windows and RDP.

-Presuming IronRDP provides better performance and can be hooked into our existing system without too much trouble, it's an attractive option because it's built in a language we're already using, and is actively maintained by a team of engineers at Devolutions, including at least one serious domain expert.
+Presuming IronRDP provides better performance and can be hooked into our existing system without too much trouble, it's an attractive option because it's built in a language we're already using, and is actively maintained.
 This is in contrast to our current RDP client, [rdp-rs](https://github.com/gravitational/rdp-rs), which is no longer actively maintained.

 #### RDP 7: Bitmaps with RemoteFX encoding